 Microsoft Excel: A student must be able to use Microsoft Excel with some level of sophistication.
 This does not mean that they need to be able to use Pivot Tables, but it does mean that they need to be able to construct a spreadsheet, be able to insert/delete items (values, rows, columns), create formulas, use any given function (e.g., AVERAGE), and plot graphs.
 They need to know the difference between absolute versus relative referencing (i.e., what the "$" means in a formula), how to generate and plot regression lines on a graph (NOT using the stupid Trendline feature) and how to use the Data Analysis Toolpak.
 They need to be able to do these things WITHOUT using the "Wizards" or shortcuts, i.e. the student needs to know how and why to make various choices and not to simply let the program take its best guess.
 For example, the idea of creating a graph by highlighting the data and then telling Excel to graph it is a terrible disservice to students because the resulting graph reflects what some software engineer at Microsoft thought the graph should look like, not what the student thought the graph should look like.

-Microsoft PowerPoint: A student must be able to construct a PowerPoint slide the way that they want it and not the way that PowerPoint wants it.
-A student must be able to bring in text, graphics (including images, data graphs) and manipulate such things as font, background color, etc. If a student really understands these things, then they can construct a simple PowerPoint presentation, but they can also construct a scienitific poster (by simply changing the size of the slide).
+Microsoft PowerPoint for giving a Presentation: A student must be able to construct a PowerPoint slide the way that they want it and not the way that PowerPoint wants it.
+A student must be able to bring in text, graphics (including images, data graphs) and manipulate such things as font, background color, etc. If a student really understands these things, then they can construct a simple PowerPoint presentation.